midzer/beerbase/content/breweries/sierra-nevada-brewing-co/porter.md

 upc: 0
 ---
 From the Sierra Nevada Brewing Co. website:
 Dark and rich, Sierra Nevada Porter is a delicious, medium-bodied ale with a creamy head.
-The Porterâ€™s smooth flavor (malty with hints of caramel) comes from a blend of deep-roasted barley malts.
+The Porter’s smooth flavor (malty with hints of caramel) comes from a blend of deep-roasted barley malts.

-â€œâ€¦there can be little doubt that this is one of the best porters being brewed anywhere in the world today.â€�
+“…there can be little doubt that this is one of the best porters being brewed anywhere in the world today.”

-â€” Christopher Finch, A Connoisseurâ€™s Guide to the Worldâ€™s Best Beer
+— Christopher Finch, A Connoisseur’s Guide to the World’s Best Beer

 FIRST PLACE
 California Brewers Festival (Robust Porter: 2000)